cdbharath/oculo-control/README.md

 ### User Interface:

 There are 4 scripts written to acquire and display the signals.
+These scripts are derived and developed from OpenBCI opensouce scripts.
 To run the user interface openbci_lsl.py is to be run.
 Python openbci_lsl.py command should be used in command prompt to open GUI (Graphical User Interface) or Python openbci_lsl.py –stream command should be used to just run the script in command prompt and print the channel outputs.

 Running the script will call streamerlsl.py python script.
 This script will in turn call open_bci_v3.py , allowing the script to find the port to which Arduino is connected.